eNMS-automation/eNMS/docs/source/automation/workflow_more_features.md

 service as the "Entry point" and using the runtime payload from a previous run.
 This is useful if:

-- the user is testing a workflow with a lot of services
+- the user is testing a workflow with a lot of services.
 - device targets fail unreliably and automation must be restarted at unpredictable locations in the workflow and: